 Career Paths for Bachelor of Social Work Degree Holders

-Graduates of GCU’s Bachelor of Social Work degree are taught to become entry-level social workers or further their education and obtain their Master of Social Work.
+This program can prepare graduates to become a social worker.
+You may also choose to further your education and obtain your Master of Social Work.
 Graduates may go on to work in:

 - Outpatient facilities